RedPRL/sml-redprl/README.md

 The purpose of RedPRL is to consolidate several advances in refinement logics,
 including:

-- a multi-sorted version of abstract binding trees (immediate)
+- a multi-sorted version of abstract binding trees
-- support for nominal abstraction and unguessable atoms (immediate)
+- support for nominal abstraction and unguessable atoms
 - a dependent version of the LCF apparatus to support refinement rules whose premises depend on each other's evidence